Student Orgs & COVID-19 Resources

 How should student organizations determine who is allowed to attend meetings and events when there is limited capacity?

-Student leaders should discuss their plan for in-person activity during their organization’s initial remote meeting.
+Student leaders should discuss their plan for in-person activity.
 Options may include alternating the members that are able to attend in-person each week and live streaming the meeting to those members participating remotely.
-Throughout the summer, Information Technology installed web cameras in classrooms across campus, and student organizations are able to utilize them for this purpose.
+Information Technology has installed web cameras in classrooms across campus, and student organizations are able to utilize them for this purpose.
 Student Involvement and the Moseley Center staff will work individually with student organizations impacted by reduced capacities.